-Prior to joining the OCC in March 2013, Ms. Murphy served in the Civil Rights Division of the United States Department of Justice for more than 20 years.
+Prior to joining the OCC in March 2013, Ms. Murphy served in the Civil Rights Division of the U.S. Department of Justice for more than 20 years.
 From 2003 to 2013 she served as a Deputy Chief in the Housing and Civil Enforcement Section of the division, including several years as Principal Deputy Chief of that Section, and was responsible for supervising the division's fair lending enforcement program.
 Previously, she was Deputy Chief and Special Counsel for Police Matters in the division's Special Litigation Section.
 She also served as a Deputy Chief and trial attorney in the Voting Section of the division.

 Before joining the Justice Department, Ms. Murphy served as a law clerk for the Honorable Myron H. Thompson, U.S. District Judge in Montgomery, Alabama.

 Elizabeth A. Cooper is a Partner in the Firm’s Corporate Department and serves as one of the Firm’s Hiring Partners.
 Elizabeth’s practice focuses on mergers and acquisitions and other corporate transactions, with an emphasis on transactions for banks and other financial institutions.

 Representative M&A transactions in the financial services area on which Elizabeth has advised include:

 Elizabeth also represented the U.S. Treasury in connection with structuring and documenting its $250 billion program for purchasing equity in U.S. financial institutions under TARP and in connection with its equity investments in Citigroup and Bank of America.